davs3275/sbs/med/collier.md

 sensible of it too.
 What you say is in a great measure true.
-But if you mistake my meaning, you will become one of those untoward benefactors I first mentioned; indeed, they too are misled by the plausi- bility of their reasoning.
+But if you mistake my meaning, you will become one of those untoward benefactors I first mentioned; indeed, they too are misled by the plausibility of their reasoning.
 But if you will view the matter in its true colours, never fear that you will neglect any social act.